anovos/anovos-docs/docs/docs/anovos-modules-overview/quality-checker/index.md

 ### outlier_detection

-In Machine Learning, outlier detection is the identification of values that deviates drastically from the rest of the attribute values.
-An outlier may be caused simply by chance, measurement error or inherent heavy-tailed distribution.
-This function identify extreme values in both directions (or any direction provided by the user via detection_side argument).
-Outlier is identified by 3 different methodologies and tagged an outlier only if it is validated by at least 2 methodologies (can be changed by the user via min_validation under detection_configs argument).
+In Machine Learning, outlier detection identifies values that deviate drastically from the rest of the attribute values.
+An outlier may be caused simply by chance, measurement error, or inherent heavy-tailed distribution.
+This function identifies extreme values in both directions (or any direction provided by the user via detection_side argument).
+Outlier is identified by 3 different methodologies and tagged an outlier only if it is validated by at least 2 methods (can be changed by the user via min_validation under detection_configs argument).

-- Percentile Method: In this methodology, a value higher than a certain (default 95th) percentile value is considered as an outlier.
+- **Percentile Method**: In this methodology, a value higher than a certain (default 95th) percentile value is considered as an outlier.
 Similarly, a value lower than a certain (default 5th) percentile value is considered as an outlier.
-- Standard Deviation Method: In this methodology, if a value is certain number of standard deviations (default 3) away from the mean, then it is identified as an outlier.
+- **Standard Deviation Method**: In this methodology, if a value is a certain number of standard deviations (default 3) away from the mean, it is identified as an outlier.
-- Interquartile Range (IQR) Method: A value which is below Q1 – 1.5 IQR or above Q3 + 1.5 IQR are identified as outliers, where Q1 is first quantile/25th percentile, Q3 is third quantile/75th percentile and IQR is difference between third quantile & first quantile.
+- **Interquartile Range (IQR) Method**: A value below Q1 – 1.5 IQR or above Q3 + 1.5 IQR are identified as outliers, where Q1 is in first quantile/25th percentile, Q3 is in third quantile/75th percentile, and IQR is the difference between third quantile & first quantile.

 This function also leverages statistics which were computed as the part of the State Generator module so that statistics are not computed twice if already available.